 fe.
-A drainage control map which identifies showing surface water drainage patterns and the location of BMPs that will be implemented to control erosion and water quality impacts during mining and reclamation activities; (3.18.22)( gf.
+A drainage control map which identifies showing surface water drainage patterns and the location of BMPs that will be implemented to control erosion and water quality impacts during mining and reclamation activities; (3 18-22)()

+gf.
 The location of any current 100-year floodplain in relation to the mining facilities if the floodplain is within one hundred (100) feet of the facilities, and the BMPs to be implemented that will keep surface waters from entering any pits and potentially changing the stream course.
-(3-18-22)( hg.
-For operations over five (5) acres, an estimate of total reclamation cost to be used in establishing a financial assurance amount.
-The cost estimate will include, but is not limited to, the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent direct and indirect costs of a third party to complete reclamation.
-See Section 120 of these rules for guidance on how to calculation of e these third-party reclamation costs.

-ih.
+(3-18-22)( ih.
 If construction, mining, or reclamation will be completed in phases, a description of the tasks to be completed in each phase, an estimated schedule, and proposed adjustments of financial assurance related to each phase.
 (3-18-22)

-070. APPLICATION PROCEDURE AND REQUIREMENTS FOR OTHER MINING OPERATIONS INCLUDING HARDROCK, UNDERGROUND AND PHOSPHATE MINING.
+70. APPLICATION PROCEDURE AND REQUIREMENTS FOR OTHER MINING OPERATIONS INCLUDING HARDROCK, UNDERGROUND AND PHOSPHATE MINING.

 01. Reclamation Plan Approval Required.
 Approval of a reclamation plan by the Department is required even if approval of such plan has been or will be obtained from a federal agency.
-No operator shall_may conduct mining operations on any lands in the state until the reclamation plan has been approved by the directorDirector, and the operator has filed the required financial assurance.
-(3-18-22)()
+No operator shall may conduct mining operations on any lands in the state until the reclamation plan has been approved by the director Director, and the operator has filed the required financial assurance.